 Willshire is a tiny village located in the state of Ohio.
 With a population of 400 people and just one neighborhood, Willshire is the 706th largest community in Ohio.

-Willshire is a blue-collar town, with 39.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Willshire, you'll notice that it is more blue-collar than most other communities in America.
+39.60% of Willshire’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Willshire is a village of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Willshire who work in food service (11.88%), office and administrative support (8.91%), and healthcare (6.93%).

 One downside of living in Willshire, however, is that residents on average have to contend with a long commute, spending on average 30.46 minutes every day commuting to work.

-As is often the case in a small village, Willshire doesn't have a public transportation system that people use for their commute.
+Willshire is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Willshire home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willshire residents report their race to be White, followed by Asian.
 Important ancestries of people in Willshire include German, Irish, English, Swiss, and Dutch.